-The results thus far suggest that increases in LTRs' local market shares meaningfully drive local house price increases.
-What is left undetermined is why prices increase.
+First, we walk through the implications of the professionalization mechanisms.
 Calder-Wang and Kim (2023) find that the adoption of algorithmic pricing in rental markets leads to landlords extracting more rents from tenants as they adjust prices more dynamically.
-This suggests that the reallocation of the rental stock from small to larger, more professionalized landlords could induce rental price increases.
+This suggests that the reallocation of the rental stock from small to larger, more professionalized landlords could induce rent increases.
 This would then bid up prices for investor-owned properties as their net operating income increases through the adoption of OPMs which enable responsive pricing as well as lower management costs.
-The impact on rents is ambiguous; on the one hand, responsive pricing tends to raise rents on average as in Calder-Wang and Kim (2023), but falling management costs would concurrently put downward pressure on rents.
+The overall impact on rents is ambiguous; on the one hand, responsive pricing tends to raise rents on average as in Calder-Wang and Kim (2023), but falling management costs would concurrently put downward pressure on rents.

-Another source of reallocation induced by the rise of LTRs is the reallocation of the rental stock from owner-occupants to renter-occupants.
+The second source of reallocation induced by the rise of LTRs is the reallocation of the rental stock from owner-occupants to renter-occupants.
 This has been documented in the data as a rising share of investors owning the single-family housing stock (Lambie-Hanson et al., 2022).
-This type of reallocation would put more price pressure on single-family housing, as more bidders enter the market (investors and owner-occupants), but potentially lowers observed rents as the rental supply expands.
+This type of reallocation would put more price pressure on single-family housing, as more bidders enter the market (investors and owner-occupants), and since it takes time to build new stock, these bidders would compete over smaller single-family inventories.
+While prices rise due to this mechanism, this source of reallocation will lower observed rents as the rental supply expands.